 I especially like this photo because the two Canadian pilots, members of a photo reconnaissance squadron, are “hanging fire” while she interprets the results, probably checking to see if the bombers struck their target.

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 Here’s a cover image from May 31, 1941 showing a woman in uniform flirting with a Canadian airman, presumably telling him that he has a long lifeline.
-To see my entire collection of Star Weekly covers, and I'm adding a new one almost every week, click: Star Weekly At War.
+To see my entire collection of Star Weekly covers, click: Star Weekly At War.